pierrepln/project-euler/Multiples of 3 and 5/readme.md

 Good luck to you all in this great challenge !

-#Multiples of 3 and 5
+##Multiples of 3 and 5

+I used Java to solve this problem.

 To request my code email me at pierrepl@ntie.fr
 Please include why it is fair to share my code with you.